gabrielozaki/basic-typescript-project/readme.md

 ## About the tech choices
 ### git-cz
-Normalize commit tool, very useful to make sure all your contributors are following the same pattern of commit message
+Normalize commit tool with emojis :heart_eyes:, very useful to make sure all your contributors are following the same pattern of commit message

 ### Dotenv
-Based on the Twelve-factor methodology, we try to keep our config on the environment, it's used as a dev dependency because it's spectated that you use the environment variable of your cloud provider
+Based on the Twelve-factor methodology, we try to keep our config on the environment, it's recommended that you use the environment variable of your cloud provider

 ### Eslint + Prettier + Airbnb config
 Helps to have a nice code readability, with a large use standard like the airbnb